Learn how to import, delete, and interact with custom or third-party datasets in Cortex XDR.

 When uploading a CSV, TSV, or JSON file, ensure that the file meets the following requirements.

-Field names are supported using different languages, numbers (
+Field names can contain characters from different languages, special characters, numbers (

 0-9) and underscores (